bup/bup/Documentation/bup-rm.md

 `git gc`, may permanently delete data that is no longer reachable from the remaining branches or tags, and reclaim the related storage space.

-NOTE: This is one of the few bup commands that modifies your archive in intentionally destructive ways.
+WARNING: This is one of the few bup commands that modifies your archive in intentionally destructive ways.

 # OPTIONS